 Views are simple to implement and useful for simple transformations in real-time.
 Tasks can be used for more complicated non-real-time situations while managing cost and boosting performance.

 There is no right answer as to the best method of transforming your data.
 There’s only the method that best suits your budget and data requirements.
 Only you can balance those conflicting goals.

 If you still have questions on which method is best for your use case, our team is here to help!
 Get in touch, and we’d be more than happy to answer your data curation or Snowflake questions.

 The most common challenge with data transformation is determining how real-time the data needs to be.
 Everybody wants data to be up-to-the-second fresh until cost and performance challenges get in the way.
 Views offer the most real-time solution but can be slow if the query supporting the view is complicated.
 Materialized views can help with performance, but then the cost is unpredictable and potentially high.

 Yes, any great tool will help you ingest data into Snowflake and do the transformation before or after loading the data.

-However, I wouldn’t recommend it. phData recommends loading the data in its most raw form, especially if you plan to use Snowflake as a Data Lake.
+However, we wouldn’t recommend it. phData recommends loading the data in its most raw form, especially if you plan to use Snowflake as a Data Lake.
 This approach allows for multiple different types of transformations to happen on the same data for each use case.

 While you can use Snowflake’s built-in features to do data transformation, there are plenty of reasons you may choose other tools to do the transformation from the raw set of tables in Snowflake to a curated collection of tables within Snowflake.
 Customers who do this are often looking to leverage their existing processes and expertise.